-In general, the workshops require some preparatory work to be done prior to the actual workshop.
+In general, the workshops require some preparatory work to be done prior to the practical session.
+These tasks are highlighted at the beginning of each Worksheet.

 Typically this involves preparing a design that you will then build, test and modify during the practical class.
 Note that insufficient preparation prior to the practical classes may compromise effective use of your time in the laboratory.